Identifying microbial drivers in biological phenotypes with a Bayesian Network Regression model: Materials and methods

 \subsection{Connections of Bacterial Microbiome to Phosphorous Leaching}

 We re-analyze the experimental data collected by \citet{wagg2019fungal} to study the fungal-bacterial interactions in soil microbiome and how they are connected to specific biological phenotypes.
-In this experiment, a soil diversity gradient was produced by filtering inoculum through different meshes from less than 5mm to less than 0.001mm.
+In this experiment, a soil diversity gradient was produced by filtering inoculum through different meshes from less than 5mm to less than 0.001mm, in order to create various microbial networks.
 In addition, a number of indicators of soil microbiome functions were collected, of which we focus on phosphorous leaching as our response.
 Following \citet{wagg2019fungal}, we construct the microbiome network for each sample as follows: \begin{enumerate} \item Remove all OTUs occurring fewer than 40 samples in the dataset \item Construct a "meta-network" using data from all samples.
 This is done with the R package Spiec-Easi \citep{kurtz2015spieceasi}. \item For each sample, construct a "sample network" from the meta-network by including only edges between OTUs appearing in that sample.
 An OTU appears in a sample if its relative abundance is different than zero.
-If an edge does not appear in the sample, its edge coefficient is set to 0. \end{enumerate}
+If an edge does not appear in the sample, its edge value is set to 0.
+If an OTU appears in the sample its "node value" (edge between the node and itself) is set to 1, and 0 otherwise. \end{enumerate}